 Biologic Augmented Microdrilling (BAM) is a treatment for cartilage damage in the knee.
-AMS involves an outpatient arthroscopic surgery followed by up to 12 injections of a unique combination of bone marrow aspirate concentrate (BMAC), Platelet Rich Plasma (PRP), and Hyaluronic Acid (HA).
+BAM involves an outpatient arthroscopic surgery followed by up to 12 injections of a unique combination of bone marrow aspirate concentrate (BMAC), Platelet Rich Plasma (PRP), and Hyaluronic Acid (HA).
 This timeline of the BAM treatment explains each part of the procedure.

 Yes!
 This biologic procedure is unique in that it is applicable to bipolar or “bone-on-bone” lesions.
 It can also be used to treat large, non-contained cartilage damage.